my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Tourist_Flow_Gateways/methodology.md

 For each project, the dataset records:

-* project_id (ascending numeric identifier, starting at 1 and never reused; stored as a string, typically zero-padded such as 0001, 0002),
+* project_id (ascending internal identifier in the form ITFG_0001, ITFG_0002, …, stored as a string and never reused),
 * project_name,
 * country,
 * region,